roby2014/chip-8-emulator/README.md

 ## Screenshots

 ## Building
-To build this project, you will need SDL2 and ImGui libraries.
+To build this project, you will need SFML libraries.
 If you have them correctly installed, just run:

 `make`